The main cause of almost all horse laminitis is poor digestion

 In a healthy foot, the front of the pedal bone would be parallel with the hoof.

-This x-ray shows how deterioration of the laminal structure has resulted
+This x-ray shows how deterioration of the laminal structure has resulted in pedal bone rotation

-The type of food that can cause laminitis is rich young spring grass with high levels of fructans.
 However rich grass can cause the problem at any time of the year and even frosty grass in the winter can damage the digestion in the gut so much that the wrong sort of bacteria starts to multiply and release toxins.

-Another cause of laminitis is the sudden ingestion of large amounts of cereal or concentrated feed.
 Large amounts of rich food in the gut cause increased acid production and encourage the growth of the wrong sort of bacteria.

 An increasingly common cause of the disease is a hormonal imbalance called Cushings Disease and womb infections after foaling are a well-known cause of laminitis.